jeremyomer/KidneyExchange.jl/README.md

 ## Input data

-The package provides a parser (function [`read_kep_file`](https://jeremyomer.github.io/KidneyExchange.jl/dev/functions/#KidneyExchange.read_kep_file-Tuple{AbstractString,%20AbstractString})) for the instances of the [PrefLib] (https://www.preflib.org/dataset/00036) publicly shared by John P. Dickerson and described in
+The package provides a parser (function `read_kep_file`) for the instances of the [PrefLib](https://www.preflib.org/dataset/00036) publicly shared by John P. Dickerson and described in
 *Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012.
 Those instances must be downloaded from this [website](https://www.preflib.org/dataset/00036) and stored in the data/preflib folder before solving them with the algorithms of the package.

 Otherwise, three generators are provided with the package (functions `generate_saidman_instance`, `generate_heterogeneous_instance` and `generate_sparse_unos_instance`).
 One of them (`generate_saidman_instance`) will generate instances similar to those of the PrefLib library.

+Users who wish to run our code on other existing instances may input them as .wmd file and read them with `read_kep_file`; a description of the file format is given in the [documentation of our parser](https://jeremyomer.github.io/KidneyExchange.jl/dev/functions/#KidneyExchange.read_kep_file-Tuple{AbstractString,%20AbstractString}).

 ## Integer programming solvers